 1-Drinking Too Much Too Fast

-You think you are doing a good thing by chugging lots of water to get hydrated, but you can be doing your body a disservice.
+You think you are doing a good thing by chugging lots of water to get hydrated, but you could be doing your body a disservice.
 Don’t make unrealistic water goals.
 Drink throughout the day and when you are thirsty.
 And make sure you aren’t making our last mistake below!

 Make sure you are sipping water throughout the day to stay hydrated!